Approved by the Transportation Policy Committee on March 15, 2023

-Roadway and neighborhood designs that provide facilities for safe and convenient bicycle networks are needed both to reduce injuries and deaths in people biking, and also to increase the viability of bicycling as a transportation mode.
-For many individuals, bicycles offer a low cost, non-polluting, and highly efficient alternative to the automobile that promotes health and fitness.
-In congested urban areas, bicycle transportation often provides the same or better door-to-door flexibility than other modes of transportation.
-Shifting a greater percentage of the nation's travel to bicycles would reduce reliance on fossil fuels and the automobile.
-It would also lessen greenhouse gas emissions.
+Roadway and neighborhood designs that provide facilities for safe and convenient bicycle networks are needed both to reduce injuries and deaths in people biking and to increase the viability of bicycling as a transportation mode.
+At both the individual and the community levels, biking is a source of physical activity, which offers a low cost, non-polluting, and highly efficient alternative to automobile travel.
+In congested urban areas, biking often provides the same or better door-to-door flexibility than other modes of transportation and has recently been deployed as a first and last mile logistic solution with the emergence of cargo bicycles.

 Bicycles offer an alternative to the automobile for many short and medium distance trips.
-About 45% of all vehicular trips in the U.S. are three miles or less and 21% of all trips are one mile or less.
-The average cyclist could make the six-mile trip in 30 minutes and the two-mile trip in less than 15 minutes.
-Additionally, where suitable facilities exist, bicycles can be readily combined with public transportation to extend the reach of both modes.
-Yet, only 1% of all miles traveled in the U.S. in 2017 was by bicycle.
+According to 2021 information from the Bureau of Transportation Statistics, about 45 52% of all vehicular trips in the U.S. are three miles or less and 28% of all trips are one mile or less.
+In addition, where suitable facilities exist, bicycles can be readily combined with public transportation for access and egress.
+Yet only 1% of all miles traveled in the U.S. in 2017 was by bicycle.
 This is due, in part, to the lack of safe and convenient bicycle facilities.
-Findings from a Portland State University's National Institute of Transportation research report found that construction of protected bike lanes increased bicycle ridership by 21% to as much as 171% and increased the safety of people biking in the U.S. Lastly, protected bicycle lanes also have the potential to increase all forms of economic activity including, but not limited to retail, housing development, and tourism.
+Findings from a Portland State University National Institute of Transportation research report found that construction of protected bicycle lanes increased bicycle ridership by 21% to as much as 171% and increased the safety of people biking.
+Lastly, protected bicycle lanes also have the potential to increase all forms of economic activity including, but not limited to retail, housing development, and tourism.

-In many cases, U.S. roadways designed without appropriate bicycle facilities have resulted in an inconvenient and threatening environment for people biking.
-With improved application of bicycle facilities, particularly at intersections and interchanges, safety could be significantly improved for bicycle users.
+In many cases, U.S. roadways designed without appropriate bicycle facilities have resulted in an inconvenient and threatening environment for cyclists.
+The safety of cyclists could be improved by designing, constructing, and maintaining accessible and interconnected bicycle facilities, particularly at intersections and interchanges.

 This policy has worldwide application